 In summary, this represents endless opportunities, amazing promotions, and higher earning capacity for members in this exclusive program.

-If you are intrigued with this new feature, why not test it out.
-You can register to this new service by clicking here (this would bring up to a separate registration from the usual panel).
+If you are intrigued by this new feature, why not test it out.
+You can register for this new service by clicking here (this would bring up to a separate registration from the usual panel).

 How Serious They Take Privacy?

 The official response from the company regarding personal data protection: